hoverbeard/SpacePenguins/README.md

 ### Simple Text Classification using Random Forest.

-` import numpy as np from sklearn.feature_extraction.text import CountVectorizer from sklearn.ensemble import RandomForestClassifier from sklearn import datasets `
+` import numpy as np from sklearn.feature_extraction.text

+import CountVectorizer from sklearn.ensemble

+import RandomForestClassifier from sklearn import datasets `

 Following represents the corpus of text data used.
-The sample data I used is meant to classify text about apple and oranges.
-This could be used for emails for classifying spam.
+The sample data we used from Twitter is meant to classify text topics including ITnews.
+This could be used for emails for classifying text topics for news.

 ` corpus = [‘The apple is on sale’,’The oranges in on sale’,’The apple and is present’,’The orange and is present’] `